Nearly two-thirds of adults in Liverpool were overweight last year

-Figures from the Office for Health Improvement and Disparities show an estimated 65.3% of over 18 year olds in Liverpool were overweight or living with obesity in the year to November 2022.
+Figures from the Office for Health Improvement and Disparities show an estimated 65.3% of over 18 year olds in Liverpool were overweight or living with obesity in the year to November 2022 - this is higher than the national average of 63.8%

-It is up slightly from 64.9% in 2015-16 when the Sport England Active Lives survey began, which the data is based on.
+- Liverpool’s figures are up from 64.9% in 2015-16 when the Sport England Active Lives survey began, which the data is based on.

-In addition, an estimated 28% adults were obese – an increase from 27% seven years prior.
+- In addition, an estimated 28% of adults were obese – an increase from 27% seven years prior.

 Advertisement